(Prostate Gland Removal)

+A catheter tube will be inserted to drain your bladder.
 Water may be flushed through the catheter to reduce blood in the urine.
 The catheter may be left in place for up to 3 weeks.
 This will let you urinate more easily during the healing period.
 After a radical prostatectomy, a ]]>drain]]> may be left in place to help fluid drain from the surgery site.

 How Long Will It Take?

 - Simple prostatectomy—2-4 hours

 - Radical prostatectomy—2-4 hours

 Will It Hurt?

 Anesthesia prevents pain during the procedure.
 You can expect some pain and discomfort for:

 Average Hospital Stay